limh0228/rpicampusmap/documentation/Contributors/GitHub.md

 For example, after you fixed a bug on the program and you "pushed" it on Git, you'll tell the other people that you "pushed" the changes and they should go check it out.

+**git add**: Adds files to be committed later.

+**git commit**: Commits files that were added previously.
+Adding -m and "a message" gives the files a commit message.
+Once you have committed, all you need to do is **git push**

 **Pulling**: Getting changes someone else made onto your computer.
 As a general rule, pull often!